Clewsy/rad10d/README.md

 ```
 Notes:
 * Instead of using the package manager to install the mpdclient library (libmpdclient-dev), you can obtain it directly from the [libmpdclient download page][link_web_libmpdclient_download].
-* You don't neccessarily need to install mpc for this project, but it's a great tool for controlling mpd from the command line and also useful for debugging.
+* You don't neccessarily need to install [mpc][link_web_mpc] for this project, but it's a great tool for controlling mpd from the command line and also useful for debugging.
 It is however required if you wish to use the WebUI.

 Clone this repo, compile the executable (**rad10d**) and install:
 ```shell